Export Control Considerations for Research and Education

 Transfer of Tangible Materials

 Providing controlled materials to foreign nationals may require an export license.
 The exemption of fundamental university research from export licensing requirements does NOT extend to the export of tangible objects from the U.S.

-In addition to the above, to transfer materials developed at and/or owned by Cornell University, please contact CTL to arrange for the necessary Material Transfer Agreements; for other materials that are not developed at and/or owned by Cornell University, please contact OSP for the appropriate documentations.
+In addition to the above, to transfer materials out of Cornell University, please contact CTL to arrange for the necessary Material Transfer Agreements.

 Most university courses are excluded from export controls in that the information released in the courses is considered to be publicly available.

 - The EAR provides that educational information released by ‘instruction’ in catalog courses and associated teaching laboratories of academic institutions (with some encryption exceptions) is not subject to the EAR [EAR §734.3(b)(3)(iii) ]